HOW TO GO GRAY (OR GREIGE-TAUPE) WHEN YOUR ROOM IS BEIGE

 Sure, in the ideal world, you’d replace one or more of the hard surfaces.
 But in the REAL world, money talks, and paint listens…

-To coordinate with the room and its needs, we went beige on the cabinets (Benjamin Moore Maritime White).
+We went beige on the cabinets to coordinate with the room and its needs (Benjamin Moore Maritime White).
 This is what the kitchen wanted.
 HOWEVER, we did a beautiful dark green-gray on the island to add a cooler element.
 While a lighter version of this would fight with the warm finishes, this darker shade ‘accents’ the space.

-This next space, with its beige/gold-inspired granite countertop, looks much more modern with the painted island and new hardware (which I bet they catch their pockets on ALL THE TIME!)…
+With its beige/gold-inspired granite countertop, this next space looks much more modern with the painted island and new hardware (which I bet they catch their pockets on ALL THE TIME!)…

 Sherwin Williams Urbane Bronze is a beautiful contrast to this warm granite countertop